shivyyy001/Trie-Your_Own_Dictionary/README.md

 - Tries gives out data (words) in sorted manner when printed , but Unordered Maps gives out data in unsorted manner and Ordered Maps has more runtime complexity than Tries to keep the data sorted inside it.
 ___

+### About Idea :
+- The main source of inspiration was Search Engines.
+- There was keenness to know how auto-complete , or pattern maching in search engines actually work behind the scene.
+- The idea was to implement something productive for users which helps them and also makes them keen to know more about it.
+___
 ### Project Goals :
 - The ultimate goal was to implement a dictionary that has key functions like :
      - Adding a word with its meaning.